Monday saw big gains in capesize freight derivatives and stronger reported fixtures, despite a tiny rise in the overall spot market index.

 This put the assessment at just over $15,300 per day.

-The sideways slide has followed a rout in the assessment, which has fallen more or less steadily since hitting a four-month peak of $30,600 per day on 27 September.
+The sideways slide followed a rout in the assessment, which has fallen more or less steadily since hitting a four-month peak of $30,600 per day on 27 September.

-It is not unusual for the capesize spot market to come off during October, only to rise and rise during the final two months of the year, seasonally the strongest period annually as Chinese importers stockpile commodities.
+It is not unusual for the capesize spot market to come off in October, only to rise and rise during the final two months of the year, seasonally the strongest period annually as Chinese importers stockpile commodities.

 Activity slowed last week during Diwali holidays in key regions of the world.